 Thompsons Solicitors is highly experienced in supporting clients in multi-party claims.
-Our skilled medical negligence lawyers are currently representing hundreds of clients in claims against jailed breast cancer surgeon, Ian Paterson, who performed countless unnecessary operations on his former patients across a number of NHS and private hospitals.
+Our skilled medical negligence lawyers successfully represented hundreds of clients in claims against jailed breast cancer surgeon, Ian Paterson, who performed countless unnecessary operations on his former patients across a number of NHS and private hospitals.

 Our experience in multi-party claims has seen us not only secure significant compensation for clients, but we have also provided access to rehabilitation services and forged links with charities representing more seriously injured claimants.

 Here, we answer eight frequently-asked questions about multi-party personal injury compensation claims…

 1. What is a multi-party personal injury claim?

 A multi-party personal injury claim is a compensation claim started by a group of people who have suffered the same, or similar injuries, due to the negligence of the same defendant.
 A multi-party claim can also be referred to as a ‘group claim’ or a ‘class action’.

 2. When might a multi-party personal injury claim arise?

 A multi-party personal injury claim may be started following a sudden disaster that has killed or injured many people at the same time, such as a major road traffic accident involving a bus or coach, or a plane crash.